shankararul/dbt_eda_tools/README.md

 > Timeseries column exploration
 `Get summary statistics such as Start date, End date, granularity of the timeseries (day,month,year), null values, missing dates for timeseries columns`

+🚧 Fill Missing Dates (Coming soon)
+`Fills the missing dates in a model for the specified dimensions and filters according to the time granularity expected`

 | DB | Status |